Teakinboyewa/SpatialAnalysisAgent/GIBD_service.md

 ## Data and Privacy Information

-When using a **GIBD API key**, certain information is collected to improve performance of the GIS Copilot.
+When using a **GIBD API key**, certain information is collected to help us further improve performance of the GIS Copilot.
 The following details may be logged:

 - User query and task breakdown for the specific query
 - Selected tools and geoprocessing workflow
 - Final code generated
 - Any errors encountered during code execution
+- Limited information about the data including data type, CRS, and column names.

 **Important:** GIBD-Services does **not** collect or access your actual data.
-However, a limited **data overview** is collected, which may include:

-- Data type
-- CRS (Coordinate Reference System)
-- Column names

-This limited metadata collection helps us to improve the robustness and performance of GIS Copilot while maintaining **user data privacy**.

 > Note: These collection policies apply **only** when using a GIBD API key.
 > They do **not** apply when using an OpenAI API key.
 When uisng an OpenAI API key, no information is collected.